This is a glossary of CS - mainly comp-arch terms and their meanings, explained in their simplest ways.

 coherence: Ensuring that a computer reads the result of the latest write

-Typically used with cache coherence
+Note: Typically used with cache coherence

 consistency: An ordering of otherwise concurrent memory instructions